Greig Fraser: Personal life

 Fraser met costume designer Jodie Fried in Sydney in 2004, while they were working on a short film.
 After moving to the United States in 2008, they were married in a helicopter above Las Vegas.
 They live in Los Angeles with their three children.

 Critical reception

 Film critic Glenn Kenny has praised Fraser's work in The Batman and Dune, saying they were a "sort of stunning magic trick": "There's both a gauziness and a heft to his imagery.
 His use of shadow and silhouette is masterful, and does so much to convey a sense of foreboding and tension."
-Fellow cinematographer and Academy Award winner Roger Deakins praised Fraser's work on The Batman as "extraordinary", and called Fraser's and the film's omission from being nominated in the category at the 95th Academy Awards due to the Academy's tendency to avoid superhero films based on "snobbery."
+Fellow cinematographer and Academy Award winner Roger Deakins praised Fraser's work on The Batman as "extraordinary", and called Fraser's and the film's omission from being nominated in the category at the 95th Academy Awards due to the Academy's tendency to avoid superhero films "snobbery."

 Critic Susan Wloszczyna praised his work on Lion, saying it was "visually poetic".